 We budget how much will be spent at the arcade per child, how many times we will have pizza delivered (you may have to meet the pizza delivery person at the front of the timeshare building for security reasons), shopping money (we like to go to local antique and trading post stores for fun) for souvenirs (remember to get a souvenir for those collecting your mail, watching your home or caring for pets), snacks (our favorite timeshare has a candy store), or other entertainment (painting a piece of pottery, going to a local movie theater, bowling, etc.), plus tips, parking expenses, roadway tolls, etc. We take cash in envelopes for these items (including groceries) to stay in the budget (when it's gone, it's gone!).
 Our kids bring their own money to spend as well.

-This year, in 2019, we went to the same location and had a big three bedroom suite with 2 bathrooms, a kitchen, washer and dryer in the room, etc. We were on a tighter budget, having just done some remodeling.
-We also only had one car that only seats 8 of us!
-So we borrowed Grandpa's truck to make it happen, but we wanted a fun family vacation before our son turns 18.
+A few years back, we went to the same location and had a big three bedroom suite with 2 bathrooms, a kitchen, washer and dryer in the room, etc. We were on a tighter budget, having just done some remodeling.
+We also only had one car at the time that only had 8 seats and there were 10 of us!
+So we borrowed Grandpa's truck to make it happen, but we wanted a fun family vacation before our son turned 18.

 If you find my tips useful, feel free to buy me a coffee to support my efforts.
 Thank you in advance!